Brunopgm/Brunopgm/README.md

 - Passionate about innovations and ideas that make the world a better place
 - Systems analysis and development student
 - I'm work with front-end development
-- The main tools I use are JavaScript, vue.js, CSS e HTML more informations at https://www.linkedin.com/in/bruno-silva-046887180/
+- The main tools I use are JavaScript, vue.js, CSS e HTML.

+more informations at https://www.linkedin.com/in/bruno-silva-046887180/

 <!--